 Marcia Ball Make ‘Em Dance Marcia Ball Few piano players are as tall, glam and terrific as Marcia Ball.
 Born in Texas, raised in Louisiana and schooled in the dance halls and roadhouses of the Gulf South, Ball can’t help but make you boogie woogie.
-That is, unless you wanna two-step.
-Or boogaloo.
-She does that […]
+That is, unless you wanna two-step. […]

 published in the 30 November 1963 issue of The New Yorker magazine.